Athletics in High School

 Register early!
 To ensure adequate time for the clearance process, student athletes will not be permitted to attend practice the same day as registration.

-Students who attend one of the Bellevue School District “choice” schools will maintain athletic eligibility at the comprehensive high school serving the neighborhood in which they reside.
+Choice Schools: Students who attend one of the Bellevue School District “choice” schools will maintain athletic eligibility at the comprehensive high school serving the neighborhood in which they reside.
 Students attending Big Picture School who do not reside in the Bellevue School District are eligible to compete for Sammamish High School.
 Students who attend International School and do not reside in the Bellevue School District are eligible to compete for Bellevue High School.

 2. ImPACT Testing is included in the registration process as part of BSD’s concussion protocol.
 Student athletes must register for an ImPACT Test via FamilyID.
 At the beginning of each season, ImPACT Tests will be provided at each high school.
 Testing dates are posted on the school’s Athletic website and shared at the Athletics Information Night.
 ImPACT Tests are valid for 2 years.
 For more info on ImPACT Testing and Concussion protocols, go to BSD’s Athletics and Activities Department – Concussion webpage.

 3. A current Physical must be on file with the high school’s Athletics Department for eligibility.
 Physical exam forms can be downloaded from the high school’s Athletics website (see links above).
 Physicals are valid for 2 years.

 Medical insurance is also required.
 School insurance available for a fee.
 Click here for details on Student Accident & Sickness Coverage:

 4. All fees must be paid prior to student athlete competition.
 This includes paying for an ASB Card, school transportation fee, and program participation fee.
 Every effort is made to ensure athletics programs are affordable for all students.
 All fees can be paid online through each high school’s main website.
 Note: Scholarships are available, contact the school for details.